COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM 246 Intermediate Video Production 3 SH

 Production of a studio television program utilizing photography, graphics, film and sound.
 Spring semester.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM 146 with a “B-” or higher.

 COM 247 Live News & Election Coverage 4 SH

 This course is a challenging, comprehensive, hands-on news production class.
 We prepare and create original pre-recorded, edited news packages and live news content.
 Production includes working in the field, on location, and in a TV studio.
 Strict adherence to broadcasting deadlines must be met, attendance is mandatory, team work is necessary, and individual responsibility is a must.
 Lectures provide concepts and theories that inform students about news production work practices and techniques, interviewing, and necessary information regarding civics, government, and politics.
 Production work 2-4 hours/week beyond class is expected.
 May be used by Media Arts Production students as a major elective; students may repeat course as a free elective.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM 146 and instructor permission.
-Competency: Creative Process and Information Literacy.
+Competency: Creative Process (CP), Information Literacy (IL).

 COM 252 Media Performance Techniques 3 SH

 Acting for film and television with an emphasis on interior and exterior production.
 Every two years.
-Prerequisite: THR 181.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.

 COM 260W Thinking through Communication 3 SH